Get 18 months free day-to-day business banking.

 Bank of Scotland plc Registered Office: The Mound, Edinburgh EH1 1YZ.
 Registered in Scotland no. SC327000.

-We are covered by the Financial Services Compensation Scheme (FSCS) and the Financial Ombudsman Service (FOS).
-(Please note that due to FSCS and FOS eligibility criteria not all Bank of Scotland business customers will be covered.)
+Eligible deposits with us are protected by the Financial Services Compensation Scheme (FSCS).
+We are covered by the Financial Ombudsman Service (FOS).
+Please note that due to FSCS and FOS eligibility criteria not all Business customers will be covered.

 This site is intended for UK residents unless otherwise stated.